tvjames/kendo-docs/tutorials/PHP/build-apps-with-kendo-ui-and-php.md

 # Tutorial: Intro to Building Apps with Kendo UI And PHP - Part 1

 This tutorial will walk you through building your first Kendo UI PHP Application.
-It is a two part tutorial in which you will learn...
+You can use server-side PHP code to generate your client-side JavaScript for Kendo UI jQuery & HTML5 framework.
+In this two part tutorial you will learn...

 - How to setup your PHP Development Environment, including selecting an IDE
 - How to connect to your database and return data